 - a skin rash.

-Your doctor will ask you some questions about your symptoms and have a look at your skin.
-You may need to try a cream or medicine, have a skin test for allergies or have skin or nail scrapings taken to test for other infections.
-Depending on whether what your doctor thinks is the cause, you may need further testing or be referred to a dermatologist (a skin doctor).
+Your doctor or nurse will ask you some questions about your symptoms and have a look at your skin.
+You may need to try a cream or medicine, have a skin test for allergies or have skin or nail scrapings taken to test for infections.
+Depending on what your doctor thinks is the cause, you may need further testing or to be referred to a dermatologist (a specialist skin doctor).